SamCH93/paperTemplate/README.md

-# Academic paper template for R, knitr, make, and Docker workflow
+# Template for scientific papers based on R, knitr, make, and Docker workflow

 This repository contains template files to write reproducible academic papers using R, knitr, make, and Docker.
 Click [here](paper/paper.pdf) to view the